allthingslinux/tux/docs/content/developer/guides/index.md

 # Developer Guides

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

-This section contains guides for common development tasks in Tux.
+This section contains guides for developers working with Tux.

 <!-- AUTO_INDEX_START -->